 For dips and ruts over 1 inch deep, you'll need to level the underlying soil and then either resod or reseed to have a level lawn.
 If you have an otherwise healthy lawn and want to keep the grass, try to carefully cut out the turf in 1-foot-wide squares with a squared-off shovel.
 Pull up the squares gently and set them aside in a shady place where they won't dry up so they can be replanted later.
 If you're planning on planting new grass or sod, you can just work right on top of the existing grass.

-Next, fill the hole with a top-dressing mix made of 50 percent topsoil and 50 percent sand.
+Next, fill the hole with a top-dressing mix made of 50 percent topsoil and 50 percent sand (or compost if your soil is clay).
 (The 30/70 mix used for smaller divots gets too hot in the sun and provides too few nutrients for larger areas.)
 Add water to help settle the top-dressing and to remove air pockets.
 Further even out the soil with a leveling rake or the backside of a landscaping rake and remove air pockets by walking on it or tapping it down gently with a shovel (avoid lawn rollers, as these can overcompress the soil and reduce aeration).

 For Severely Uneven Lawns